NOT UNDER THE LAW BUT UNDER GRACE

 Lending money on interest is an important aspect of capitalism.
 Our personal opinion is that the practice does more harm than good.
 It appears that because money is used to make more money by lending on interest, the poor become poorer and the rich become richer.

-Whether or not lending on interest is always a wicked practice we are not certain.
+We are not certain whether or not lending on interest is always a wicked practice.
 It is not condemned in the New Testament.
 Peter tells us of a righteous new world that is coming.
-If the present author has any control over the economy there will be no lending of money on interest in the ages to come.
+If the present author has any control over the economy, there will be no lending of money on interest in the ages to come.

 As in all other matters, the individual believer must seek the will of Christ concerning his ownership and management of money and property.
 But we think the letter of the Old Testament ordinances no longer are binding on him whether he is Jewish or Gentile.